-As we are moving into autonomous vehicles’ region, the traffic situation is a major challenge to understand.
-To understand the situations related to threading and overtaking maneuver can help to overcome the gap in the knowledge in order to overcome such a traffic situation.
+As we are moving into the autonomous vehicles’ region, the traffic situation is a major challenge to understand.
+Understanding the situations related to threading and overtaking maneuver can help to overcome the gap in the knowledge in order to overcome such a traffic situation.

-It provides the masts to communicate with each equipped vehicle appropriately and also mobile variants are installed with in addition to the masts.
+It provides the masts to communicate with each equipped vehicle appropriately and also mobile variants are installed in addition to the masts.